mikewlange/Kettle--A-Tpot-fork-for-GPU-AI/README.md

 FULL UPDATE SOON.

 I love TPOT conceptualy, love it!
-In the financial world, all we do is write algos to write algos.
+In the ai world, all we do is write algos to write algos.
 So it's nice to see genetic (code) use w/ sklearn.
 Well done.

 Rewriting the logic (in Lua/Python) and GPU this mofo (of course) and not limit it to sklearn to make it commercially usable.